crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 * `All` capability to compose all the above capabilities as an all-in-one delivery.

 ![](images/architecture.png)

+Please note, although the above diagram shows the capabilities are provisioned on the same cluster that runs Crossplane and Provider Kubernetes, it does not mean it can only be applied to the local cluster.
+The same idea should be applicable to both local and remote cluster, depending on what kubeconfig that you use to access the target cluster.
+Also, to let Provider Kubernetes talk to the target cluster, it is always your responsibility to feed the proper kubeconfig to Provider Kubernetes.
+For example, it should include the service account with properly configured RBAC.

 In this document, I will use `capabilities-shim` with the help of Provider Kubernetes and OLM to provision `Networking` capability.